-The most direct benefit of the RII Track-4 fellowship is expected to be to the PI's individual research career trajectory.
-However, consistent with its programmatic focus on jurisdictional research capacity, NSF EPSCoR expects successful fellowships to also yield secondary benefits to the PI's home institution and jurisdiction.
-At minimum, improving a PI's individual research capacity will implicitly raise her/his institution's overall capacity.
-However, it is expected that successful fellowships will include more proactive efforts to leverage the fellowship experience to achieve increased institutional or jurisdictional benefits.
-PIs are encouraged to present creative approaches for achieving this desired outcome within the overall constraints of the RII Track-4 fellowship mechanism.
+The direct benefits of RII Track-4:NSF and RII Track-4:FAST fellowships are expected to be to the PI's individual research career trajectory.
+However, consistent with its programmatic focus on jurisdictional research capacity, NSF EPSCoR expects successful fellowships to also yield benefits to the PI's home institution and/or jurisdiction.
+Narrative text that describes how improving the PI's individual research capacity will directly raise her/his institution's overall capacity must be included.
+It is expected that successful fellowships will include more proactive efforts to leverage the fellowship experience to achieve increased institutional or jurisdictional benefits.
+PIs are encouraged to present creative approaches for achieving this desired outcome within the overall constraints of the fellowship mechanism.